invesalius/gsoc/gsoc_2024_ideas.md

 ---

 ### Add logging and error catching tool
 Tool that allows the user to activate the capture of logs and errors.
 It should be possible to save the sequence of events in a text file.

 **Requirements**: Computer with Windows, Linux or Mac OS installed.
 A source code editor, Python language and InVesalius libraries dependencies.

 **Deliverables**:
 - Graphic interface integrated to InVesalius that allows the user to activate the tool and save the logs.
+- Add log support to all InVesalius functions.

 **Programming Languages**:  Python